AK-Homberger/ESP12-TemperatureLogger/README.md

 16:24:48.968 ->

 # Reset log and start new logging
 To reset the internal counter and start a new log cycle, switch selection switch to RESET state (D5 to GND) and press RST button.
 The LED will blink three times to show success.
-Then switch RESET back to (SHOW or neutral) depending on used switch type.
+Then switch RESET back to (SHOW or neutral).
 The new log cycle will start after 10 seconds with a new wake up cycle.

+# Updates

+07.09.2020 - Version 1.0: Initial version.